-An at risk study just needs additional supervision and more oversight through our committee.
-These research projects are not necessarily less likely to eventually be approved.
-So, be upfront about risk and safeguards you are taking to account for the risk.
+An at risk proposal needs additional supervision and oversight and will require a full HSRB review, which typically takes at least a week longer than a minimal risk proposal.
+At risk research projects are still likely to eventually be approved, but the more upfront you are about potential risks and safeguards you are taking to account and address the risk, the easier approval will be.